docker-library/docs/influxdb/content.md

 > #### Grant permissions to mounted files
 >
 > By default, Docker runs containers using the user and group IDs of the user executing the `docker run` command.
-When files are bind mounted into the container, Docker preserves the user and group ownership from the host system.
+When files are bind-mounted into the container, Docker preserves the user and group ownership from the host system.

 The image exports a number of variables into the environment before executing scripts.
 The following variables are available for you to use in your scripts: